The Other Songs partners with Universal Music Publishing Group; signs global deal with British singer/songwriter Bruno Major - Music Business Worldwide

 With the UMPG collaboration in effect, The Other Songs has also announced that Jacque O’Leary has joined The Other Songs as General Manager.

-“Bruno Major is best-in-class and we are beyond delighted to have him on our roster.
-I’m excited about what’s to come and grateful to be working.”
+“Bruno Major is best-in-class and we are beyond delighted to have him on our roster.”

 Jacque O’Leary